Military life isn’t fair. It really isn’t.

 One of the mistakes I made going into this life was thinking military life might be fair.
 I know life isn’t fair but I guess I just assumed that the Military would be.
 The military is structured and organized, right?

 I thought that if you turned your paperwork in on time, you would get a quick response.
 Nope.
 Sometimes you have to wait because so and so went on a two-week vacation.
 Other times your paperwork gets lost or sent to the wrong department.
-You really have to be on top of it.
-We stopped getting our BAH once because we didn’t send in a rental agreement, only no one told us we needed to and it took a while to figure out why that was happening.
+You really have to be on top of what needs to get done.

 I thought that if you went through one deployment, you would get a break on the next one.
 Nope.
-It really just depends on the unit and luck.
+How often they deploy depends on the unit and luck.
 Two soldiers can enlist the exact same day in the exact same MOS and have a completely different career path.

 Through the years I have learned that sometimes you just have to hope for the best but prepare for the worst.

 I have learned that you just can’t plan everything out based on what you think should happen.
 You can’t even plan based on what has happened in your spouse’s career in the past.
 Things change a lot and you really just have to go with the flow.

 I am such a planner.
 I want to know what is going on, what time it is going on, where it will be happening and what I need to do to prepare.
 Military life makes this hard sometimes.
 Often times you get little notice for something.